Extraordinary speakers for extraordinary times. We heard the most knowledgeable speakers and experts discuss the urgent topics of the day.

 In 2018, he received an honorary doctorate in Jewish Music from The Jewish Theological Seminary, and an honorary doctorate of divinity from Washington & Jefferson College.
 He has also been privileged to receive the Heroes designation from CNN, a Rescuer of Humanity medal from the Simon Wiesenthal Center, a Rescuer of Humanity from Values in Action, and the John E. McGrady Award for Community Service from the Heinz Foundation.
 He has testified before both Houses of Congress and has spoken throughout the United States on the proliferation of H speech.

 Jessica Reaves is the Editorial Director of ADL’s Center on Extremism.
 A former reporter for TIME and the Chicago Tribune, Jessica joined ADL in 2014.

 Jerika L. Richardson

-Senior Vice President of Equitable Justice & Strategic Initiatives at the National Urban League
+Senior Vice President of Equitable Justice & Strategic Initiatives, National Urban League

 Jerika L. Richardson is Senior Vice President for Equitable Justice & Strategic Initiatives at the National Urban League.
 She leads the organization’s advocacy, public education, and strategic work on civic engagement, police reform, criminal justice reform and other justice related areas.
 Previously, Ms. Richardson was Deputy Executive Director and the Senior Advisor & Secretary to the Board for the nation’s largest independent police oversight agency, the New York City Civilian Complaint Review Board.